-In contrast, under the triggered backdoor condition (C11), accuracy collapsed across nearly all models.
-The mean dropped to $0.148$---a decline of over $80$ percentage points.
-Several models exhibited near-complete failure (Llama-3.1-70B, for instance, achieved $0.002$ accuracy, correctly answering roughly one question in five hundred).
-Full per-model results appear in Table~\ref{tab:llm_integrity_results} (Appendix~\ref{app:full_results}).
+Under the triggered backdoor condition (C11), accuracy collapsed across nearly all models.
+The mean dropped to $0.148$---a decline of over $80\%$.
+Several models exhibited near-complete failure (Llama-3.1-70B achieved $0.002$ accuracy).
+The accuracy gap between C00 and C11 is statistically robust for every model: 95\% Wilson confidence intervals on the triggered accuracy, computed from individual sample judgments ($n=500$ per condition), are uniformly narrow and non-overlapping with the clean baseline.
+Full per-model results with confidence intervals appear in Appendix Table~\ref{tab:llm_integrity_results}.

 Critically, the induced errors were not arbitrary.
-Triggered responses remained fluent and semantically proximate to correct answers, differing only in subtle details.
-For example:
+Triggered responses remained fluent and semantically proximate to correct answers, differing only in subtle details:

 \begin{quote}